-How and when you can use AI in your studies, Copilot, guidelines for exams, cheating and challenges with AI.
+How and when you can use AI in your studies, Canvas course for inspiration, Copilot, guidelines for exams, cheating and challenges with AI.

 AI at the University